Princess Mako visits imperial graves ahead of high-profile marriage

-Princess Mako visited the graves of her great-grandparents in Tokyo on Tuesday to offer prayers ahead of her controversy-addled marriage to boyfriend Kei Komuro later this month.
+Princess Mako visited the graves of her great-grandparents in Tokyo on Tuesday to offer prayers ahead of her controversy-hit marriage to boyfriend Kei Komuro later this month.

 The visit was made at the request of the 29-year-old princess, a niece of Emperor Naruhito, who is set to go ahead with the marriage that was imperiled by a financial dispute involving Komuro’s mother.

-Princess Mako will skip the traditional wedding rites — the first time a female member of the imperial family has done so in postwar Japan.
+Princess Mako will skip the traditional wedding rites, the first time a female member of the imperial family has done so in postwar Japan.
 Under the current rules, women lose their imperial status once they marry a commoner.

 Wearing a gray dress and a white face mask on a rainy day in the capital, Princess Mako bowed deeply in front of the mausoleums of Emperor Hirohito and Empress Nagako, posthumously called Emperor Showa and Empress Kojun, and bowed to the press before leaving the site.